bobochump/Beach-Battle-Bonanza/design-document.md

 #### Milestone 2 (Nov 29):

 - June: Finish character sprites and add basic animation, add HP bar and Mana gauge animation systems
-- Jason: Networking complete: Player positions, attack information, and game states should be sent and received back and forth.
+- Jason: Networking complete: com.beachbb.game.Player positions, attack information, and game states should be sent and received back and forth.
 - Camillia: Multiple different cards dealt to the player automatically, dictating which attacks they can use, along with code to support choosing between different characters before the match starts

 #### Milestone 3 (Dec 6 Showcase):